-One: those high-end fundraisers who work for the most distinguished hospitals, universities, and museums and earn high salaries are thought of as miracle workers who weave magic spells over wealthy philanthropists and mysteriously produce large sums of money for the institutions that can afford to retain them.
+One: high-end fundraisers who work for the most distinguished hospitals, universities, and museums are thought of as miracle workers who weave magic spells over wealthy philanthropists and mysteriously produce large sums of money for the institutions that can afford to retain them.

 Two: there is nothing mysterious about fundraising.
 “It’s not brain surgery,” proponents of this type of thinking say.
 In fact, they consider fundraising to be so basic and down-to-earth an activity that, if they are executive directors, they might even assign the task to a junior staff member.
 Some nonprofit executives may even take on this function, thinking “I can do it myself.”
 After all, say the not-brain-surgery thinkers, “Anyone can mail out grant proposals.”